kekayan/notes/_posts/2020-05-19-djang-getting-started.md

 ```

 ## Settings.py
-Let's see what are the modifications i do in the `settings.py`
+Let's see the modifications i do in the `settings.py`
 I am going to install two more python packages
 ```shell
 pip install python-decouple